Arquetipo28/weather-api/README.md

 ## API

 This contains only one resource and it is not RESTful.
-It is called `wheater`.
+It is called `weather`.
 The API can be found at http://{host}:{port}/api/ where host is your local or remote host and port is the one you are running your application on.

 | Route         | Action        |